 Having a Student Board helps us to improve aspects of our school community by exercising our rights and accepting our responsibilities.
 Our discussions and decisions will help to inform improvements to the school environment and our learning.

-The Student Board is overseen by the Deputy Headteacher Pastoral and Inclusion.
+The Student Board is overseen by the Vice Principal Pastoral and Inclusion.
 It draws representatives from Primary classes and each of the tutor groups in Years 7, 8 and 9.
 There will be two Board members from each tutor group and Primary class.

 On a fortnightly basis at lunchtime, the Student Board will meet to discuss business focusing on areas such as student learning, student support; the community and extra-curricular provision in the school.